-This submission builds on the feedback previously provided in response to the Exposure Draft of the Security Legislation Amendment (Critical Infrastructure) Bill 2020 (draft legislation).
+Communications Alliance welcomes the opportunity to provide a submission in response to the Exposure Draft of the Security Legislation Amendment (Critical Infrastructure) Bill 2020 (draft legislation) and associated material.

 As with previous reforms in relation to Australia's national security, the communications and data/cloud sectors are keen to assist Government to ensure that Australia's critical infrastructure is secure and resilient in the face of natural disasters and other hazards, and appropriate processes are in place to cope with actual threats to and attacks on our sector's critical infrastructure.